 Rebel against authority and accept responsibility for your life.

 For most of us, it has become a habit to have others tell us what to think and how to behave.
 We don’t think for ourselves — instead, we let others do it for us and take responsibility for our lives.
-Not surprisingly, we are intellectually weak and have lost control over our actions.
+Not surprisingly, we are intellectually weak and have lost control over our lives.

 It seems that we allow others to dictate us how to live because we don’t want to take the burden of responsibility on our shoulders — so we throw it on them.
 To be responsible for your life can be troublesome, because you have to use your mind a lot, take important decisions and face failure when you make the wrong choices.
 To avoid that, most of us choose to let other people — such as politicians and religious leaders — do those things for us, as if they are our saviors.
-Then, we blame them entirely for anything that’s going wrong with our lives — it’s only their fault, we claim, without stopping for a second and think that perhaps it’s actually ours.
+Then, we blame them for neatly anything that’s going wrong with our lives — it’s only their fault, we claim, without stopping for a second and think that perhaps it’s actually ours.

-If you want to escape the matrix of social conditioning and reclaim your freedom, you need to stop letting others control you like a mindless automaton and instead start being responsible for your actions.
+If you want to escape the matrix of social conditioning and reclaim your freedom, you need to stop letting others control you like a mindless automaton and instead start being responsible for your life.
 This might be a difficult thing to do, yet it’s the only way to choose your own path in life.

 Seek truth, regardless of how arduous that might be.

 If you’ve questioned your beliefs, chances are that you’ve come to the realization that most of them were just imposed on you by society and don’t in fact reflect your personal experiences and understanding.
-And although this does wonders to help you develop your critical thinking skills and break down the walls of social conditioning, it doesn’t answer the question of whether those beliefs actually hold any truth or not.
-To answer that, we need to seek truth by doing research.
+And although this does wonders to help you develop your critical thinking skills and break down the walls of social conditioning, it doesn’t always answer the question of whether those beliefs actually hold any truth or not.
+To answer that, we need to seek truth by doing our own research.

-‘Everything you think you know about addiction is wrong.’ -Johann Hariss
+“Everything you think you know about addiction is wrong.” -Johann Hariss

 The problem is that people don’t usually like to think for themselves and do any research.
 One reason for that is that they find it exhausting and not worth their time.
 Another reason is that they find it threatening to their worldview.
-You see, when people are attached to certain beliefs that aren’t based on critical thinking and scientific understanding, doing research might prove them wrong, and so many choose not to know the truth at all, lest it will shatter their beliefs.
+You see, when people are attached to certain beliefs that aren’t based on critical thinking and evidence-based understanding, doing research might prove them wrong, and so many choose not to seek the truth at all, lest it will shatter their beliefs.
 Thus, living in ignorance yet thinking they know, they can’t grow into wiser individuals and are unconsciously spreading untruths.

-If you’re a lover of wisdom, you’ll need to actively search for truth, no matter how difficult that might be.
+If you’re a lover of wisdom, you’ll need to actively search for the truth, no matter how difficult that might be.
 You’ll need to think a lot and educate yourself.
 You’ll need to read books, watch documentaries, listen to talks, take part in discussions, or use any other tools that can assist you in your journey to expanding your understanding of reality.
 Lastly yet most importantly, you’ll need to be ready to accept the truth when you encounter it, no matter if it contradicts your long-held beliefs.

-By questioning your beliefs, rebelling against the herd and thinking for yourself, you’ll be able to free your mind from the constraints of blind conformity and dogmatic ideology.
+By questioning your beliefs, rebelling against the herd mentality and thinking for yourself, you’ll be able to free your mind from the constraints of blind conformity and dogmatic ideology.
 This way you’ll be able to better understand yourself and the world you live in, as well as to take responsibility for your life, without being easily fooled, exploited or manipulated by power-hungry individuals who care about nothing but their personal gain.